MultiVersus-Resources/MultiVersus-AES-Keys/README.md

 # MultiVersus-AES-Keys

-This is a Archive started by Me and Array0x (Enderman#2022) started on 7/27/2022<br />
+This is a Archive started by Me on started on 7/27/2022<br />
-If you have any AES Keys that are missing from this archive is missing please contact us
+If you have any AES Keys that are missing from this archive is missing please contact me

-Bren: Discord - bren#2001 | Twitter: @brenv2<br />
+Me: Discord - bren#2001 | Twitter: @brenv2<br />
-Array0x: Discord - Enderman#2022 | Twitter: @enderman_dev

 # AES Keys Missing